← Back to Home

 2. Extract the archive on your computer.

-3. Copy the extracted files to your Kindle’s /mnt/us/extensions/ directory for easy management.
+3. Copy the extracted files to your Kindle’s /mnt/us/extensions/ directory.

-4. Optional: To show up as a KUAL app, make a KUAL-compatible folder/script, or just run the .sh script directly.
+4. Optional: To use from KUAL, make a KUAL-compatible folder/script, or run the .sh script directly in KTerm.

-5. Start the script using KUAL, or by running it in KTerm or another terminal emulator.
+5. Start the script from KUAL or by running it in your terminal emulator.

 How to Use